 The aftershocks of Abbottabad haven’t yet subsided.
 It was quite a stir that the stealth mission stimulated around the globe.
 However, neither the celebration recognizing the drawing of final curtains on the face of terror nor the controversy simmering over the alienation of Pakistan from the cohort operation has quite faded.

 Amidst all the media brouhaha, there remains our good old friend ─ the dog who helped Navy Seals in the operation!
 Well, he is not quite in obscurity anymore.
-There are articles being written about him in The SUN and The New York Times.
 Here’s saluting our comrade for the gutsy galore!

 During the raid that led to the death of Osama bin Laden, US navy Seals special forces had with them a dog named Cairo, who had undergone the canine equivalent of special services training.
 He wore a Kevlar vest with harnesses for repelling and parachuting, and a night-vision camera with an 180-degree field of vision.